revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ```

 Whenever you throw an exception explicitly you need to make sure that the line with throw keyword is the last line of the program.
-This is because any code written after it is unreachable code and if you still have code snippets below this line a compile time error will be generated.
+This is because any code written after it is unreachable code and if you still have code snippets below this line, a compile time error will be generated.

 ```java